 The number of estimates provides a feel for the depth of coverage for a company.
-Thirteen analysts currently provide estimates for Johnson & Johnson's current fiscal quarter ending March 2009.
+19 analysts currently provide estimates for Johnson & Johnson's current fiscal quarter ending June 2013.

 Earnings surprises occur whenever a company reports actual earnings that differ from the consensus estimate.
 During the earnings reporting season—which for most companies follows the end of their fiscal quarters in March, June, September and December—financial newspapers and Web sites provide daily reports on earnings announcements.
 Firms with significant earnings surprises are often highlighted.

 A positive earnings surprise occurs when actual announced earnings are above the consensus per-share estimate.
 Negative earnings surprises take place when announced earnings are below the earnings expectations.
 Firms with significant positive earnings surprises tend to show above-average price performance, while those with negative surprises tend to have below-average price performance.